MicrosoftDocs/windows-dev-docs/terminal/dynamic-profiles.md

 # Dynamic profiles in Windows Terminal

-The Windows Terminal will automatically create Windows Subsystem for Linux (WSL) and PowerShell profiles for you if you have them installed on your machine.
+The Windows Terminal will automatically create Windows Subsystem for Linux (WSL) and PowerShell profiles for you if you have these shells installed on your machine.
 This makes it easier for you to have all of your shells included in the Terminal without having to locate their executable files.
+These profiles are generated with the `source` property, which tells the Terminal where to locate the proper executable.

 Upon installation of the Terminal, it will set Powershell as your default profile.
 To learn how to change your default profile, visit the [global settings page](./customize-settings/global-settings.md).